Medicine at University of Southampton Medical School

 Southampton University Medicine Course Structure

 On this integrated medicine course, you'll study at one of the UK's leading teaching hospitals – University Hospital Southampton – and at our purpose-built Life Sciences facilities on campus.
 You'll get clinical experience from the first weeks of your course, meeting patients in hospital and primary care settings.

-- Year 1 - a wide range of learning and teaching methods is employed including lectures, tutorials, workshops, practical classes and guided self-study using online learning.
-T
+Year 1 - a wide range of learning and teaching methods is employed including lectures, tutorials, workshops, practical classes and guided self-study using online learning.

 University of Southampton Medical School Entry Requirements

-Applicants must hold 6 GCSEs at grade A/7 or above, including mathematics with biology and chemistry, or mathematics with additional science and science or mathematics with combined science.
+Six 6 GCSEs at grade A/7 in mathematics with biology and chemistry, or mathematics with additional science and science or mathematics with combined science.
 Grade 6 (B) in English Language

 Applications where Higher Level subjects have been studied without the full Diploma, will also be considered on a case by case basis.

 How Does Southampton Medical School Look At The UCAT?

 Lowest UCAT score invited to interview = 2580.

 Southampton Graduate Medicine Entry Program